MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-using-policies.md

 End user settings are automatically migrated from classic Teams to new Teams during the intial switch.

+>[Note!]
-Settings are only migrated once, the first time a user updates to new Teams.
+>Settings are only migrated once, the first time a user updates to new Teams.
 After that, no incremental migrations of setting changes will occur if the user switches back and forth between classic and new Teams.

 **Migrated settings**